panzerdp/dmitripavlutin.com/content/posts/149-react-usereducer/index.md

 { type: 'tick' }
 ```

-Having the state structure, as well the possible actions, let's use the *reducer* function to define how the action objects update the state:
+Having the state structure, as well as the possible actions, let's use the *reducer* function to define how the action objects update the state:

 ```javascript
 function reducer(state, action) {